secretstartups/handbook/security/security-assurance/security-risk/third-party-risk-management.html.md

 <details>
 <summary markdown="span">Reviewing SIG Responses</summary>

-Vendor responses documented within the SIG questionnaire should be reviewed in the context of the services provided by the vendor, with care taken to understand the broader control environment and how certain insufficient controls may be mitigated by other existing controls.
+Vendor responses documented within the SIG questionnaire should be reviewed in the context of the services provided by the vendor, with care taken to understand the broader control environment and how certain control defiencies may be mitigated by other existing controls.
 For example, a vendor that does not rely on 3rd party service providers in the provision of services would be unlikely to maintain a Third Party Risk Management program, which is unlikely to pose a risk to GitLab in the broader context of services being provided.
 Significant deviations such as this should be flagged during the review and noted within the SIG questionnaire with an explanation on why the deficiency does not present a risk to GitLab data.
 Mitigating controls, if identified, should be defined within these notes as well.
 Engineers are encouraged to perform follow-up inquiries with vendors as necessary to determine whether a control deficiency exists.
 These inquiries should be further noted within the SIG document or within the TPRM Assessment Report.

-Deficiencies noted presenting a material risk to GitLab data should be noted within the TPRM assessment report and presented to the business owner via the Risk Acceptance Process detailed below.
+Deficiencies identified that may present a material risk to GitLab data should be noted within the TPRM assessment report and presented to the business owner via the Risk Acceptance Process detailed below.

 _SIG questionnaires (or equivalent) provided by a vendor **not** utilizing a GitLab-provided template should be reviewed to ensure they meet our due diligence standards.
 Domains not sufficiently addressed by a vendor-provided questionnaire should be identified, with additional inquiries performed to gain assurance over all in-scope domains._